Course Outline

 After completing this module, students will be able to:

-• Describe and implement the Workflow feature of Windows PowerShell for government applications.
+- Describe and implement the Workflow feature of Windows PowerShell for government use.

 Requirements

-In addition to their professional experience, participants who attend this training should already possess the following technical knowledge:
+In addition to their professional experience, students attending this training should possess the following technical knowledge:

-• Experience with Windows Client administration, maintenance, and troubleshooting for government use.
+- Experience with Windows Client administration, maintenance, and troubleshooting for government operations.

-• Experience using Windows PowerShell to run commands and create basic non-modularized scripts for government tasks.
+- Experience using Windows PowerShell to execute commands and create basic non-modularized scripts for government tasks.

-Participants who attend this training can meet the prerequisites by acquiring equivalent knowledge and skills through practical experience as a Windows System Administrator in a government setting.
-Course 10961: Automating Administration with Windows PowerShell is strongly recommended to obtain prerequisite skills in Windows PowerShell, particularly for government applications.
+Students can meet these prerequisites by acquiring equivalent knowledge and skills through practical experience as a Windows System Administrator in government settings.
+Course 10961: Automating Administration with Windows PowerShell is strongly recommended to develop the necessary skills in Windows PowerShell for government use.